5 skills the next generation will need for success

 Good communication skills are important, both in person and online.
 The next generation is going to need to excel in these and every now and again this will include having to lead the conversation.
 As mentioned above, there might be special circumstances to navigate, such as key members of a team who live in different locations.

 This is only one of the many scenarios that might mean people will need to be multifaceted and learn how to communicate using new mediums.
 And with most workplaces using tools like Slack or Skype to communicate within their teams, written communication is a major point.
 Reading comprehension and writing skills have become crucial skills for the modern student and employee.

 4. Cultural understanding

 A deeper cultural understanding can lead to more positive interactions, better collaboration, and truly diverse conversations.
 Given that Generation Z is often stated as one of the most diverse generations to date, there will be a wider variety of voices and perspectives in the future workplace.

 Cultural understanding has been a key part of progress in most cultures.
 With international business, an important aspect of modern life, large companies in top industries are embracing and teaching this to their employees.
 Companies like Google, Novartis, and Coca-Cola are well-known for their diversity initiatives.

 Since companies like these are often looked to as tastemakers, it’s clear that by the time the next few generations are entering the workforce, this concept will be commonplace within most companies in the relevant industries.

 While competition is a normal part of achieving success in life, the world is more connected now than ever so many will be competing on a much more global stage than previous generations might have.
 You have to consider the fact that this will mean that students will need to strive to compete with students from their own country along with several others.

 Having the initiative and drive to compete will be an important element in navigating certain aspects of life, especially when it comes to career and education opportunities.

 Looking for more information about what your child could need for a successful future?
-Learn more about EF Academy and our IB and A Level programs.
+Learn more about EF Academy.